palettemc/animated-items/README.md

 [![nice vid that you should watch](https://img.youtube.com/vi/ysI-3P6U9a4/0.jpg)](https://www.youtube.com/watch?v=ysI-3P6U9a4)

 ## 📋 Requirements
 OptiFine is **not** required for this resource pack to work.
-Only versions of Minecraft starting from 1.6 and above, no versions before 1.6 will work since texture animations were added in Minecraft 1.6.
+Only versions of Minecraft starting from 1.5 and above, no versions before 1.5 will work since texture animations were added in Minecraft 1.5.

-For versions 1.4 and above, the [Continuity](https://modrinth.com/mod/continuity) or [OptiFine](https://www.optifine.net/) mod is needed **only** for emissive textures.
+For resource pack versions 1.4 and above, the [Continuity](https://modrinth.com/mod/continuity) or [OptiFine](https://www.optifine.net/) mod is needed **only** for emissive textures.
+If you do not want emissive textures, then neither of those mods is required.

-## 📃 Information on other Resource Packs
-If you are using resource packs that change the textures of any of the ones that this one changes (view the list called "Items with an Animation" above), they will **not** be compatible since one will overlap the other.
-So that means that it's either you use custom textures without animations, or animations without custom textures.

 ## 🔴 Issues and Suggestions
-If there are any issues, or you would like to suggest an addition, please report/suggest them on the [GitHub repository](https://github.com/vrabb-gh/animated-items).
+If there are any issues or you would like to suggest an addition, please report/suggest them on the [GitHub repository](https://github.com/palettemc/animated-items).

-If you have any comments or questions, please ask/comment them on the [GitHub discussion](https://github.com/vrabb-gh/animated-items/discussions/5).
+If you have any comments or questions, please ask/comment on the [GitHub discussion](https://github.com/palettemc/animated-items/discussions/5).

-## ⤵️ Download
-This resource pack can be downloaded on [Modrinth](https://modrinth.com/resourcepack/animated-items).